Pangandaran Regency

 Pangandaran Regency is a Regency in West Java province, Indonesia, formed on 25 October 2012 out of the former southern portion of Ciamis Regency.
-The population of this area as of the 2010 Census was 383,848, and was 423,670 at the 2020 Census; the official estimate as of mid 2024 was 434,104 (comprising 216,868 males and 217,236 females).
+The population of this area as of the 2010 Census was 383,848, and was 423,670 at the 2020 Census; the official estimate as of mid 2025 was 436,494 (comprising 217,904 males and 218,590 females).
 The administrative capital is the town of Parigi.

 Pangandaran Regency contains a beach called Pantai Pangandaran (Pangandaran Beach) and Cukang Taneuh Canyon (Green Canyon).

+Etymology

+The name "Pangandaran" has three meanings: andar, andar-andar, and pangan + daharan.
+Andar-andar, in Sundanese, means "traveler" or "newcomer."
+This is because the area was once a place explored by Sundanese fishermen.
+Furthermore, pangan + daharan means "place to earn a living," as they earned their living by fishing.

 Administration

-The regency is divided into ten districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates for mid 2024.
+The regency is divided into ten districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates for mid 2025.
 The administrative centre of each district is in the town of the same name.
 The table also includes the numbers of administrative villages (all classed as rural desa) in each district, and its postcode(s).